smartheim/core/readme.md

 OHX maintainers are committed to provide a secure solution within the limits that are publicly documented.
 Should a serious security incident occur, OHX maintainers will:

-* Communicate that risk via the websites news blog
+* Communicate major risks via the websites news blog
 * Issue a risk warning message via the cloudconnector Addon (if enabled)
+* Fill a report on [RustSec](https://rustsec.org/), so that automatic auditing tools know about vulnerable releases.

 Report any findings to security@openhabx.com.